teenvarghese810/API-Automation-using-Cypress/README.md

 - Then download cypress using the `npm install cypress --save-dev` command;
 - Integration folder contains Cypress tests
 - Edit the "cypress.json" file to add baseURL for all the tests
-- Run the tests using `npx cypress open` command
+- Run the tests using `npx cypress open` command (Run E2E testing from Chrome).